Pick up a case to protect that brand new 11-inch iPad Pro (2020)

 Best Back Cover: TiMOVO Case for iPad Pro 11 inch 2020

-If you're not looking for any added functionality, but you just want a simple case to cover the back of your iPad Pro, check out the TiMOVO Case for iPad Pro 11 inch 2020.
+If you're not looking for any added functionality, but rather a simple case to cover the back of your iPad Pro, check out the TiMOVO Case for iPad Pro 11 inch 2020.
 It's just a back cover, similar to what you'd buy for an iPhone.
 This case has flexible TPU edges with air pillow technology to absorb shocks.
 The back is a thin, hard PC.

 The case is compatible with the Apple Pencil, so you can charge it up without removing the case.
-Raised bumps in the corners and around the camera module give your cameras extra protection.
-This case comes in two designs: Black (which has black edges and a clear back) and Z-Rose Blooming, which is the same but with the addition of pretty roses decorating the back.
+Raised bumps in the corners and around the camera module give your camera extra protection.

 Pros: